-- Connection charge: this is a one-off charge made by the DNO, which primarily covers the cost of work and equipment associated with connecting your generating project to the distribution network. - Use of System charges: these are ongoing charges, which primarily cover operation and maintenance costs and include the costs of ongoing network development including general reinforcement.
+- Connection charge: this is a one-off charge made by the DNO, which primarily covers the cost of work and equipment associated with connecting your generating project to the distribution network.
+This includes a portion of reinforcement costs. - Use of System charges: these are ongoing charges, which primarily cover operation and maintenance costs and include an element to cover the costs of ongoing network development including general reinforcement.

 DNOs are obliged to publish documents describing the basis of their connection charges and their charging methodology.
 They also present the different elements of connection charges, and indicative costs for works and equipment of significant cost.
 This will help you to understand the charges they quote you.
+This information is contained in the DNOs Statement of Methodology and

-This information is contained in the DNOs Statement of Methodology and Charges for Connection to the electricity distribution system.
+Charges for Connection to the electricity distribution system.
 All DNOs' statements follow the same format, and are available on their websites.
 This document contains: